Die Musik in Geschichte und Gegenwart: Genesis and Scope

 Karl Vötterle began planning MGG with the creation of "a comprehensive keyword index" in 1942, which was completed in the following year.
 He had intended Friedrich Blume to be the editor.
-This material, which was saved from a fire at Kiel University in July 1944, was further developed at the musicological institute of the University of Kiel.
+This material, which was saved from a fire at Kiel University in July 1944, was further developed at the musicological institute of Kiel University.
 But it was not until 1948 that the project became more concrete: Taking into account the given economic circumstances, the initial plans involved the publication of 112-page booklets every few months, the first of which came out in 1949.
 However, this system was soon abandoned, as the initial booklets were consolidated into the first bound volume in 1951, followed by the second volume in 1952.
 Friedrich Blume's work was supported by an editorial board, which in the early days included acclaimed musicologists Anna Amalie Abert and Hans Albrecht.
 In 1957–58, Wilifried Brennecke (as head of the editorial board) and Hans Haase joined.
 Friedrich Blume's daughter Ruth took over in 1964, after Brennecke took a position at the Westdeutscher Rundfunk in Cologne.

 The original goal of the encyclopedia was "to reassure oneself (also) of the musical culture in an environment that was increasingly shaped by war and destruction."
 In doing so, Blume argued, one should not shy away from accepting the "contradictions and problems [...]" as well as "ruptures [...] and continuities" as a consequence of postwar mentalities and thereby also dare to start anew.
 In the preface to MGG1, Blume emphasized the large number of "music researchers from all countries".
 The relatively long gestation and publication span can be explained by the extensive content of the encyclopedia and associated labor.

 The model for MGG, clearly recognizable from the title, was the encyclopedia Die Religion in Geschichte und Gegenwart (RGG, Religion past and present), even though Friedrich Blume did not mention it in the foreword to the first bound volume of 1951.
 The title Die Musik in Geschichte und Gegenwart (Music past and present) reveals the claim and scope of the new encyclopedia.
 It avoided all combinations or derivations of the term "music" and thus emphasized its entire spectrum.
 The formulation "past and present" used by RGG became integrated into MGG's title, with the addition of "encyclopedia" as a subtitle to distinguish it from purely lexical undertakings."
 Paul Henry Lang later described the aim of MGG as the amalgamation of knowledge that itself produces knowledge, as "breaking the horizon".